vincentvikram/historical-thinking/README.md

 ==People==
 -- Add multiple people to an event
-Only upto 5 people can be added to an event
+-- People can be linked to other people only via an event

 ==Links==
+-- Events are linked to the timeline
 -- Events can be linked to other events

--- Links are unidirectional
+==Properties==
+-- Both People and Events have property boxes where data may be stored